 Python and R have become the most important languages in analytics and data science.
-Usually a data scientist can at least navigate one language with relative ease and at STATWORX we luckily have both expertises available.
-While, with enough will and effort, any coding project can be completed in either language, perhaps they differ in some perfomance aspects.
+Usually, a data scientist can at least navigate one language with relative ease and at STATWORX we luckily have both expertises available.
+While, with enough will and effort, any coding project can be completed in either language, perhaps they differ in some performance aspects.
 To assess this question, we chose a task no data scientist can escape – the inevitable data preparation (80% data preparation, 20% analysis as the proverb goes).

 We will compare the performance of pandas with that of data.table in a structured and systematic experiment split up to four different cases:

 - Data retrieval with a select-like operation

 - Data filtering with a conditional select operation

 For each of these tasks we will use the same simulated dataset which contains the following data types:

 - Integer, in three different distributions (Normal, zero inflated Poisson, Uniform)

 - String, random lengths within parameters

 The computations were performed on a machine with an Intel i7 2.2GHz with 4 physical cores, 16GB RAM, and an SSD hard drive.
 Software Versions were OS X 10.13.3, Python 3.6.4 and R 3.4.2.
 The respective library versions used were 0.22 for pandas and 1.10.4-3 for data.table.

 In the first step, we checked the speed of accessing several columns in a dataset.
 We have timed this operation for a single column as well as a group of three columns.
 The setup is further divided by the position of the columns.
 For both, the single and multiple column scenarios, we used columns from the beginning, middle, end and for the multiple column case additionally a random location in the dataset.